parsonsmr/openscholarship-storymapjs/day1.md

 * Census records
 * Answers to a user survey

 Data can be composed of digital and analog records, can be quantitative, qualitative, or geospatial, and so on.
+It might exist in spreadsheet software or on the back of a napkin.
 You likely come across data everyday, even if it's not always remarkable!
 ## What is data visualization?
 Data visualization takes data and presents it in a graphical form.
 Data visualizations can be created by specific software, digital technologies, or even by hand.
 Below are some examples of data visualizations.